hashicorp/nomad/website/source/guides/web-ui/submitting-a-job.html.md

 The Job Versions page will show a timeline view of every version of the job.
-Each version in the timeline includes the version number, the time the version was submitted, whether the version is/was stable, the number of changes, and the job diff itself.
+Each version in the timeline includes the version number, the time the version was submitted, whether the version is/was stable, the number of changes, and the job diff.

 Reviewing the job diffs version by version can be used to debug issues in a similar manner to `git log`.